Aayush99910/Javascrip-mini-projects/README.md

 # Javascript-mini-projects
 Just some mini projects which I build to make me consistent with Vanilla JS, HTML and CSS.

+When you click the link it doesn't open a new tab.
+So please right click and click on open in new tab.

 LIVE PREVIEW
 Expense Tracker --> https://sensational-toffee-c5e4bf.netlify.app/